bhall2001/serverless-nextjs-github-ci-cd/README.md

 staging and prod environments require their own serverless config file.
 Setting up a new environment has a similar recipe to the steps below.

-- create a serverless-[ENVIRONMENT].yml file with environment configuration
+- create a serverless-ENVIRONMENT.yml file with environment configuration
-- create a github action for the environment
+- create a GitHub action for the environment
-- comment out download of serverless state from S3 in Github action (does not exist until after first deploy)
+- comment out download of serverless state from S3 in GitHub action (does not exist until after first deploy)
-- run the serverless command
+- execute a GitHub Action which runs the serverless command
-- uncomment out download of serverless state from S3 in Github action (now it exists so future deployments can download from the S3 bucket)
+- uncomment out download of serverless state from S3 in GitHub action (now the .serverless directory exists in the S3 bucket so future deployments can download the directory)

-## Create serverless-[environment].yml
+## Create serverless-ENVIRONMENT.yml

 Here is a sample "staging" serverless configuration file.